breck7/scroll/README.md

  alert(`The keyword for code blocks is "code"`)

 list
- - Dumbdown supports lists
+ item Dumbdown supports lists
- - Dumbdown is a demonstration Tree Language from the Tree Notation Lab
- - This is a very early version
- - Dumbdown is released to the public domain
- - If you want to make it better, please do!
+ item For now the keyword for an item is "item" item This is a very early version item Dumbdown is released to the public domain item If you want to make it better, please do!
 ```

 ## Try it Now